Master of Arts in Teaching (MAT), concentration in Special Education: General Curriculum

 - Resource Teacher

-This online MAT program is designed to provide initial teacher licensure in Special Education: General Curriculum to individuals who have an undergraduate degree from a regionally accredited university in a field other than education and desire to work in K-12 classrooms.
-The online MAT program is designed for individuals seeking initial licensure in special education: general curriculum.
-Students in the online MAT program have consisted of individuals already working in schools, such as teacher assistants or those looking for a career change.
+The MAT program is designed to provide initial teacher licensure in Special Education: General Curriculum to individuals who have an undergraduate degree from a regionally accredited university in a field other than education and desire to work in K-12 classrooms.
+The MAT program is designed for individuals seeking initial licensure in special education: general curriculum.
+Students in the MAT program have consisted of individuals already working in schools, such as teacher assistants or those looking for a career change.
 This program is ideal for students who need to work from a distance, eliminating travel to campus.

-Throughout their online coursework, students have numerous opportunities to use cases and problem-based learning that includes appropriate implementation of inclusive practices.
+Throughout their coursework, students have numerous opportunities to use cases and problem-based learning that includes appropriate implementation of inclusive practices.
 Upon successful completion of the program, candidates are prepared to teach students with disabilities who are following the general curriculum in a variety of inclusive settings.
 Students complete a student teaching experience effectively preparing them for classroom practice.

 We value diverse and evidence-based pedagogical, instructional, curricular, and positive behavioral approaches as well as research methodologies designed to produce appropriate learning outcomes for all students.